 - Aging Driver and Pedestrian Safety Human Factors Studies, Summary [PDF - 365 KB], Final Report [PDF - 2,686 KB]

 - Aging Driver and Pedestrian Safety: Parking Lot Hazards Study, Summary [PDF - 268 KB], Final Report [PDF - 2,330 KB]

-This year, our first project, the "Aging Driver and Pedestrian Safety Human Factors Studies" was recognized as one of 16 high value research projects by the American Association of State Highway and Transportation Officials (AASHTO).
+Our first project, the "Aging Driver and Pedestrian Safety Human Factors Studies" was recognized as one of 16 high value research projects by the American Association of State Highway and Transportation Officials (AASHTO) in 2013.